kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

     values:
     - cn-beijing
 ```
-manually, hopefully integrated into CSI in the future.
+manually currently, hopefully integrated into CSI in the future.

 #### Story 2